As an Amazon Associate I earn from qualifying purchases @AMAZON

 LOOK bottom bracket adapter: 79 grams

 Since I am not comfortable with the Polar/Look pedal solution (more on that below), the SRM approach is the route I would go with the Look 695 SR. I also want the best shifting with Shimano DuraAce DI2, and that means the nice stiff DuraAce chainrings.

 On the near-term horizon (Dec 2011) are the Look/Polar Keo Power pedals.
 I hear that the pedals are likely to cost in the $2000 - $2500 range, which is less than the SRM crankset and SRM Power Control 7 head unit offering.

-Whether the Look Keo Power Pedals will include the Polar CS600X head unit is unclear.
+Whether the Look Keo Power Pedals will include the Polar CS600X head unit @AMAZON is unclear.